How to say "no" when you're used to saying "yes"

 Is saying "yes" easy for you?
 Does saying "no" raise fears of rejection, conflict, even punishment?
 "No" got its bad rap when we were labeled "Terrible Twos" for claiming our independence.
 This conflict around saying yes or no is integral to how we live and participate in relationships.
 People pleasers fear "rocking the boat."
 Being reluctant to state what you want and don't want robs you and those around you of creating loving, authentic, nurturing relationships.

 "No" is seen as selfish at best and heretical at worst.
 What if selfish means not letting others influence you?
 What if your relationship with you is key to your emotional, physical and spiritual health, and to the health of your relationships?
 Ignoring your needs to please others fosters depression, exhaustion, confusion, obesity and illness.
 How do you change?
-9 Signs of A Healthy Relationship
+Congrats!
+If You Do These 9 Things, Your Relationship Is Healthy

 Your life is your movie!
 As the director and star, you are top priority in the one relationship you are in charge of creating.
 Here are a few tips: